 Email tracking tools have become common in digital marketing.
 They provide powerful insights about a sent email including read receipts, link clicks, number of reads, devices using, etc. With using them, marketers can replan strategies and make other necessary changes to grow the business.

 It is beneficial for the marketers and others who want to know when their email is opened, from where, etc. But there is no doubt that such tracking will affect the privacy of other parties.
 Isn’t it?

-If you are they, will you be in favor of such hidden trackers?
+If you are one of them, will you be in favor of such hidden trackers?
 May not.

 In this post, we’ll tell you how to block trackers in incoming Gmail messages.

 1. Via Gmail Settings